sdiehl/wiwinwlh/tutorial.md

 a suboptimal design and difficult to route around simply without massive boilerplate.

-In recent years there have many other libraries that have explored the design space of alternative effect modeling systems.
+While these problems, most users of mtl don't implement new transformers at all and can get by.
+However in recent years there have many other libraries that have explored the design space of alternative effect modeling systems.
 These systems are still quite early compared to the `mtl` but some are able to avoid some of the shortcomings of `mtl` in favour of newer algebraic models of effects.
 The three most commonly used libraries are:

 * `fused-effects`
 * `polysemy`